kdwarn/dont-forget-the-python/README.md

 From a terminal, run `dftp` and the list of available commands will be shown.

+## New in Version 0.2.0

+You can now filter tasks by various due and/or completed dates - on, before, or after a date (and between two dates).
+Run `dftp tasks --help` in a terminal to see the options.

 ## Disclaimer

 This CLI uses the Remember The Milk API but is not endorsed or certified by Remember The Milk.